FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/c_sdk/api.md

 - Prototype:
   - `int bcos_sdk_is_last_opr_success()`
 - Function:
-  - Whether the last operation was successful.
-The result returned by 'bcos _ sdk _ get _ last _ error' is not 0.。
+  - Whether the last operation was successful, which is equivalent to 'bcos _ sdk _ get _ last _ error'.
+The returned result is not 0。
 - Parameters:
   - None
 - Return: